JoeySalmons/vibe-coded-games/README.md

 3. Double-click any `.html` game file to open it in your browser.

 ## Compatibility
 These games are built with standard HTML, CSS, and JavaScript and should run on any modern browser (like Chrome, Firefox, Safari, or Edge).
-The games are not intended for mobile or small screens, so they may not display properly.
+Most of these games are not intended for mobile or small screens unless stateed otherwise.

 ## Vibe Coding Process
-These games were made with a combination of Gemini 2.5 Pro and Claude Sonnet 4.5.
+These games were made with a combination of Gemini 2.5 Pro on Google's AI Studio and Claude Sonnet 4.5 on Anthropic's Claude.ai.
 I alternated between them for brainstorming ideas and generating/updating the games.
 The only parts of code I manually added or changed were for minor balance adjustments.